Encryptr/multigen_game/README.md

 ## Link

-You may view the anonymous port of the game at [https://www.themathjester.com/encryptr-coa](the Lead Dev's personal website) or by requesting access to the [https://gitlab.com/chozorho/conquest/](anonymous gitlab repo).
+You may view the anonymous port of the game at [the Lead Dev's personal website](https://www.themathjester.com/encryptr-coa) or by requesting access to [the anonymous gitlab repo](https://gitlab.com/chozorho/conquest/).

 ## License